What is the Saint Margaret of Castello Maternity Home?

 How is a resident accepted into The Saint Margaret Home?

 Women are accepted on a first-come, first-served basis, after meeting with staff.
 If our services are not appropriate, we will refer you to an agency best suited to meet your needs.
-Call us at 215.245-8039 to schedule a visit.
+Call us at 215.245.8039 to schedule a phone interview.

 Do I have to be Catholic or Christian to be a resident?